Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

-Night was falling by the time Buziba and the rest of the ‘Not Going Too Far’s’ were finished with the task Mrs Sharp had given them.
+It was getting dark by the time Buziba and the rest of the ‘Not Going Too Far’s’ were finished with the task Mrs Nightime had given them.

-He chopped out a few lines and tapped a thighbone on its side so the what was left of the marrow fell out, and got to work on the next part of the operation.
+Buziba thought of the crow who’s body they’d gone through to get here and chopped out a few lines of powdered bone.
+He tapped a femur on its side so that what was left of the marrow fell out and snorted the powder he’d made from the corpse.

-‘That’s not going to help.’
+‘That’s not going to help,’ said the Corvus Capensi.

 The bird rolled its eyes, ‘Happens all the time.
 You think you’re the first band of brothers to start nicking my ribs?
 I’ve had all sorts wander through here.’